odevices/er-301/README.md

 * debug: No optimizations.
 Logging enabled.
 * release: All optimizations enabled.
 Logging disabled.

-And here are the 2 supported target architectures:
+And here are the 3 supported target architectures:

 * am335x
 * linux
+* darwin (OSX)

 So for example, if I execute the following make command: